 Another one of McKinsey’s surveys revealed an increasing trend in better tier-n supplier visibility among businesses when comparing 2021 to 2022.
 The survey showed that in 2022, 39% of companies reported that they have visibility of their tier-2 suppliers, compared to 21% the year before.
 For tier-3 supplier the increase went from 2% reporting visibility to 11% during 2022.
 A very positive trend that we think will continue as there are still many companies left with no or only tier-1 visibility.

-Ignorance is no defence, but trying to obtain this kind of information using the manual systems of yesteryear was complicated and time consuming.
+Ignorance is no defense, but trying to obtain this kind of information using the manual systems of yesteryear was complicated and time consuming.
 It also left the poor individual asking the question feeling that he or she way prying into other people’s business.
 However, modern technological solutions and self declarations for suppliers make what used to be an awkward aspect of due diligence significantly easier.

-8) Supply chain agility
+8) Supply Chain Agility

 It is reasonable to say that as recently as 2019, this was considered a quality that were “nice to have” as opposed to critical for business success.
 Businesses, and supply chains, are wiser than that now.